 There isn’t one simple test for diagnosing psoriatic arthritis.
 A rheumatologist will need to evaluate several factors before giving a diagnosis.
 A final diagnosis will be based on your symptoms and the results of various tests.

-There is no specific blood test that can confirm a PsA diagnosis.
+No specific blood test can confirm a PsA diagnosis.
 Instead, blood tests are used to detect inflammation and rule out other types of arthritis.
 Below are some types of blood tests your doctor may order:

 Biopsies are sometimes used to help confirm a diagnosis of PsA or rule out other conditions.
-Your doctor may perform the following types of biopsies:
+Your doctor may perform the following types of procedures: